Table of Contents for this Page

 - Source location: Granite is mined around the world.
 Price is partially a function of labor costs in the source country.
 Granite from India costs significantly less than stone mined in Norway and the US.
 Shipping distance factors into this cost too.

-Your installer might itemize these supplies on an estimate.
+Your installer might itemize these supplies on an estimate as well.

 - $30-$170 | Slab cost per square foot, with an average of $47.